bico-media/txido/README.md

 Starting with the transaction ID a txido is constructed by indication of a specific output by

 - First, concatenate the decimal number for the index of the output (0 indexed)
-- secondary concatenate the result of `(n - 1) % 9 + 1` where n is the output index.
+- secondary concatenate the result of `n % 9` (n modulus 9) where n is the output index.

 Txido reference to the 2nd output (index 1)